 Residential-basic and residential-light commercial contractors are required to prove financial responsibility in order to obtain a license.
 The State Licensing Board for Residential and General Contractors provides an option for licensees to obtain a $25,000 contractor license bond to satisfy this requirement.
 This bond ensures the contractor will obey the rules and regulations under O.C.G.A.
 Section 43-41-1.APPLY NOW

-Jet offers low rates for the contractor license bond starting at 0.5% and ranging up to 7.0%.
-We have the most affordable price on the bond with monthly payments starting at just $12 a month.
+Jet offers low rates for the contractor license bond starting at $188 annually.
+We have the most affordable price on the bond with monthly payments starting at just $18 a month.

 Jet shops with various markets in order to deliver the lowest price.
 Refer to the chart below for examples:

 |Georgia Contractor License Bond Cost|

 |Bond Limit: 1 Year||Monthly | Annual: $188|